GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 ## Create a test URL to queue the job

-You will create a controller named `HelloController` that will provide an action called `say` which will queue our `HelloJob` to execute in the background.
+You create a controller named `HelloController` that provides an action called `say` that queues the `HelloJob` job to run in the background.

 1. Use the Rails generator feature to create `HelloController`: